CESNET/UltraGrid/doc/REPORTING-BUGS.md

 a _core dump_ (if generated) and the _binary_ (if you compiled by yourself, otherwise the _executable version_).
 If core dump is not generated, a _backtrace_ (see below) might have been generated to standard error output so please attach this.
-Also the terminal output containg the _error context_ would be helpful.
+Also the terminal output containing the _error context_ would be helpful.

 ## Decoding stacktrace (Linux)